Informational Instructional Media

 • AECT Standard 1: Content Knowledge (1.2) – I utilized technological resources to enhance learner engagement and content retention.

-• AECT Standard 5: Research (5.1) – This standard is met by applying research-based theories to develop an effective infographic for learner application.
+• AECT Standard 5: Research (5.1) – This standard is met by applying research-based theories to develop an effective and informative infographic.

 STRIDE Tutorial Videos